-While basin-wide water budgets are required per SGMA regulations, subarea water budgets are also provided for areas north and south of the Aptos Fault (Figure 2-50).
-South of the Aptos Fault is where the majority of groundwater extraction, including all municipal extraction, takes place.
-A water budget south of the Aptos Fault is also more instructive for evaluating seawater intrusion, which is the sustainability indicator that has driven designation of the Basin as being critical overdrafted.
-The area north of the Aptos Fault only has private domestic and agricultural groundwater pumping and has a water budget more influenced by inter-basin flow.
+While basin-wide water budgets are required per SGMA regulations, subarea water budgets are also provided for areas north and south of the Aptos area faulting (Figure 2-53).
+South of the Aptos area faulting is where the majority of groundwater extraction, including all municipal extraction, takes place.
+A water budget south of the Aptos area faulting is also more instructive for evaluating seawater intrusion, which is the sustainability indicator that has driven designation of the Basin as being critical overdrafted.
+The area north of the Aptos area faulting only has non-municipal domestic and agricultural groundwater pumping and has a water budget more influenced by inter-basin flow.